wmaucla/mlops-kubernetes/README.md

 With an example value: 1ki6EsXo4s.

-Replace all instances within the code w/ the new value.
+Replace all instances within the code with the new value.

 Then build the docker image: